handpoint/ecommdoc/hostedpaymentfields/credentialsonfile.md

 #### RtusEnquiries.CardsCsv Property

-The payment cards can be included in the RtusEnquiries resource using the cards property or the cardsCsv property.
-The cardsCsv property expects a single string of data containing the contents of the CSV file used to upload/download the card details in the Merchant Management System (MMS).
+The payment cards can be included in the `RtusEnquiries` (Recurring Transaction Update Service Enquiries) resource using the cards property or the `cardsCsv` property.
+The `cardsCsv` property expects a single string of data containing the contents of the CSV file used to upload/download the card details in the Merchant Management System (MMS).
 The string should contain one or more CSV records separated by a new line character.
 The records should contain the following cells:

 | Cell Number      |  Description |